From Academy Award Nominee Robert Bilheimer

 A Film Series About Global Forced Migration

-Oh Mercy is the first of three films in Running To Stand Still, a series of documentaries about the global refugee crisis, and its inextricable link to the multi- billion dollar human exploitation industry.
-The second film in the series, Waiting For Home, is about the nearly one million Rohingya now living in Cox’s Bazar in Bangladesh, following their expulsion from Myanmar on August 25, 2017 by the government of Nobel Laureate Aung Soo Kyi.
+Oh Mercy is the first film in Running To Stand Still, a series of documentaries about the global refugee crisis, and its inextricable link to the multi- billion dollar human exploitation industry, and serves as an introductory piece to the series segment on the US/Mexico border crisis.
+The second film in the series, also called Running to Stand Still, will address the issues of marginalization, dehumanization, and systematic exclusion, in more depth then Oh Mercy.
+The film focuses on how family units become fractured—sometimes irreparably—during the forced migration experience, and how the dangers and uncertainties of the migratory journey impacts children, especially.
+Running to Stand Still is on track for release in the third quarter of 2021.
+The third film, Waiting For Home, is about the nearly one million Rohingya now living in Cox’s Bazar in Bangladesh, following their expulsion from Myanmar on August 25, 2017 by the government of Nobel Laureate Aung Soo Kyi.

 An underlying focus and concern in all the films in the Running series will be on children, who as always bear the brunt of human rights abuses, from multiple forms of violence, to lives lost to the human trafficking industry, to malnutrition and neglect, to separation from families—all of which have long-lasting impacts on children’s brain development and ability to thrive.
 In the end, it is the children of Oh Mercy to whom we will have to answer when this chapter of our history as a human family is finally written.

 The involuntary displacement of more than 80 million people in all corners of the earth—a number that could increase by at least a third in the next ten years-- is an unfolding tragedy that will, depending on our response, help define what kind of world we share with our fellow human beings in the 21st century, and what kind of global civilization we become.